The Division of Audiology at Penn Medicine is offering a 12-month 4th year Doctor of Audiology externship position.

 Steps for the student/university to follow in the application process:

 Please send a cover letter, resume, transcript (unofficial transcripts are acceptable), 3 letters of recommendation (submitted directly by faculty members and/or clinical supervisors either via email or mail; at least 2 of the letters must be from previous clinical supervisors).
-All application material should be sent to:
+All application material should be emailed to: